Herbs for a Healthy Pregnancy and Birth Part 1: Nourishment

 I’d be lost without my vast collection of handy dandy pregnancy, birth, and lactation resources from MDs, NDs, and others in the natural health realm who I trust.

-Here are a few of my absolute favorite resources for the safe and effective use of herbs during pregnancy.
+Here are a few of my absolute favorite resources for the easy and practical use of herbs during pregnancy.

 - The Nursing Mother’s Herbal - this go-to manual is quite thorough and I’ve come to rely on it heavily during the 3.5 years of nursing my child thus far.
 It issues each herb a clear safety rating, and is also appropriate during pregnancy.